 If you plan on completing DT in one state, but licensing in another state, your DT placement must coincide with whichever DT placement requirement is longer.

-Elementary Education: Elementary education candidates require placement for a minimum of 12 weeks in a full-day, multi-subject, elementary classroom that includes at least two core classes such as language arts and math (preferable) or language arts and one other core class such as science or social studies.
+Elementary education candidates require placement for a minimum of 12 weeks in a full-day, multi-subject, elementary classroom that includes at least two core classes such as language arts and math (preferable) or language arts and one other core class such as science or social studies.
 Some states and districts may require the student to participate at more than one grade level.
-A kindergarten placement may not satisfy requirements.
-This placement must take place in a 1-5 grade multi-subject elementary classroom or 6th grade non-departmentalized multi-subject elementary classroom.
+A kindergarten placement is not allowed.
+This placement must take place in a 1-6 grade multi-subject elementary classroom..

 It is important to understand that a district or school is not required to accept or retain any teacher candidate for a DT assignment.
 Review the sections of this handbook entitled Behaviors that can Result in Termination of Placement and Removal from a Cohort: Administrative Withdrawal.
 Contact email@example.com for assistance or questions.